GoogleForCreators/web-stories-wp/readme.txt

 Web Stories are powered by [AMP](https://amp.dev/), which adds some restrictions on a page's allowed markup.
 In some cases, other WordPress plugins use disallowed markup.
 We recommend temporarily disabling these plugins and reaching out to our [support forum](https://wordpress.org/plugins/web-stories/).

+= Where can I report bugs? =

+For help requests, support questions, or general feedback, please reach out via the [support forum](https://wordpress.org/plugins/web-stories/).

+Reproducible bug reports can be filed [on GitHub](https://github.com/googleforcreators/web-stories-wp/).

+To report a vulnerability in this plugin, please contact the Google Security Team at [g.co/vulnz](https://g.co/vulnz).

 == Changelog ==

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).